navikt/opendistro-elasticsearch/README.md

 ```

 ## Acknowledgements
-* This helm chart is based on the work by [Pires](https://github.com/pires/kubernetes-elasticsearch-cluster)
+* This helm chart is based on the work of [Pires](https://github.com/pires/kubernetes-elasticsearch-cluster)
+* Elasticsearch prometheus exporter by [justwatch](https://github.com/justwatchcom/elasticsearch_exporter)